Walikuperek/Learn-Facade-Service/lib-usage-example/create-view/services/README.md

 }
 ```

 * Treat your store services like the places where you need to handle some if/else logic.
+But keep in mind that facades should do it as well, just model it as it fits better.
 ```typescript
 // /services/step-assignees.store.ts